Save Trinity Estates

 • STOP the Trinity Estates Phase 4 Project

 Untested Fill Dirt Flooding Timberline and running directly into the Trinity River.
-Sandlin Homes dump 30k+ cubic yards of fill dirt into the floodplain.
+Sandlin Homes dumped 30k+ cubic yards of fill dirt into the floodplain.

 Community Advocacy